- 1 Foreign Bank and Account Reporting on the FBAR

 In order for an individual to have an FBAR filing requirement, he or she must meet all of the following.

 A United States person is any person that is a United States citizen or tax resident, and includes, individuals, corporations, partnerships, trusts or estates, joint stock companies, associations, syndicates, joint ventures, other unincorporated organizations or groups, Indian Tribes, and all entities recognized as legal personalities (including single-member LLCs that are otherwise disregarded for tax purposes).

-Is There a Financial Interest, Signature or Other Authority?
+2. the taxpayer must have Financial Interest, Signature or Other Authority

 There are two requirements for an account to be considered a reportable account on the FBAR.